fkooman/php-lib-crypto/README.md

 This library allows you to encrypt and decrypt data.
 The generated cipher text is secured using a signature.

 Currently the `aes-128-cbc` cipher is used together with a `sha256` HMAC.
-For the encryption and signing different keys MUST be used.

 ## Encryption
 The cipher text consists of the payload and the signature: